KyleMit/Presentations/UX/Outline.md

 **Corner Cuts**
  * Closed Captions on a Loud Bar TV
- * Corner Cuts - help wheelcheers, but also people (blind users)
+ * Corner Cuts - help wheelchairs, but also people (blind users)

 ### Conversational Design
-* People talk to applications like they talk to peole
+* People talk to applications like they talk to people

-## Frameworks

 ### Fundamental Principles of Interaction
     Affordances